12 Competencies Every Manager Should Master

 7. Team Building

-Leaders need to build strong teams with a shared goal and rally around the organization’s mission and vision.
+Leaders must build strong teams with a shared goal and rally around the organization’s mission and vision.

-This necessitates managers to develop basic team leader skills that help them develop teams, minimize team conflict, and manage team dynamics.
+This necessitates managers developing basic team leader skills that help them build teams, minimize team conflict, and manage team dynamics.

 8. Delegation